lisaoude/browser-technologies-2021/README.md

 </br>

 ### :memo: Requirements
+Most importantly, the survey needs to be built in a progressively enhanced way.

 The survey must contain (the options to fill out) the following:
 - Students' information (name & number)
 - For each course: